 It doesn’t take a political wizard to understand that health reform will hit a brick wall as a result of yesterday’s election results.
 The brick wall is, of course, the newly elected Republican majority in the House of Representatives.

-As this article from Bloomberg clearly reveals, the GOP House majority will be coming at the new law from every angle.
+As an article from Bloomberg clearly reveals (no longer available online), the GOP House majority will be coming at the new law from every angle.
 Some attackers will take a more moderate tone, promising they only want to replace some of the law’s provisions.
 Others are still promising to push for a full repeal.